mbt1/ct20231211/README.md

 - Overall the app is following the least-privilege principle closely.
 However, to speed up the development time, a few shortcuts where taken.
 For example, the cloudfront setup allows for put and post access which does not make sense for a static site.
 Similarly, the CORS policy is rather wide open, something that should probably be revisited.
 Some of the internal policies might be able to be tightened up slightly, too.

-- The file synching at this time does not handle deletes.
+- The file synching logic at this time does not handle deletes.
 If that is needed, that functionality has to be added.

 - One of the two data sources requires a contact email to be sent with every request.
-To not publish my email in this repository, I decided to put the email used in a secret.
+To not publish my email in this repository, I decided to store the email address in a secret.
 This secret is the only infrastructure item that is not managed through Terraform.

 - The upload of the ECS Task container image to AWS ECR is handled through a so-called null-resource in Terraform.
 In general, you want to separate deployment from infrastructure creation.
 But in this case, I wanted to demonstrate that uploading a container image to a registry is possible in Terraform.
 Note - Terraform provides a docker resource that can do the same thing in a managed way.
 However, I do not believe it is possible to use it in the same .tf file that created the target ECR Repository.